nickwb/cryptographic/README.md

 ## Introduction
 It's an exciting time for cryptocurrency.
-As of February 2018, there are more than a thousand currencies in existence, with a combined [market capitalization](https://en.wikipedia.org/wiki/Market_capitalization) of over **USD $390 billion**.
+As of March 2018, there are more than a thousand currencies in existence, with a combined [market capitalization](https://en.wikipedia.org/wiki/Market_capitalization) of over **USD $465 billion**.

-For comparison, this is around half the size of *Apple Inc.*, the largest publicly-traded company in the world, valued by markets according to its $375 billion in assets and $230 billion in annual revenues.
+For comparison, this is a little more than half the size of *Apple Inc.*, the largest publicly-traded company in the world, valued by markets according to its $375 billion in assets and $230 billion in annual revenues.

 Just one year ago, this combined crypto market capitalization was less than $19 billion.
 Two years ago it was less than $8 billion.
 A lot of apparent wealth has been created in a very short space of time.

 The preeminent and original cryptocurrency, Bitcoin, has grown by ~2200% in that two year period.
-The remaining growth (~2700%) has come from the alternative currencies (altcoins), which now account for around two thirds of the total market.
+The remaining growth (~2700%) has come from the alternative currencies (altcoins), which now account for around 60% of the total market.

 This visualization shows just 25 of these cryptocurrencies.
 It's a sample which shows all of the major currencies, plus some others of historical or technological significance.
 The 25 selected account for over 90% of the total market capitalization, and over 85% of the total trade volume.